Persecution of Kashmiri Shias: The sixth cycle

 In 1741 - 1745 CE, there was a rebellion against the Mughal governor Inayat Ullah.
 Following Nadir Shah's invasion of Delhi, the deputy Abu Barkat Khan rebelled against his master and declared himself independent king, murdering Inayat Ullah in 1741.
 Mughal Emperor appointed Asad Yar Khan as governor of Kashmir.
 This resulted in a revolt led by Dir Ullah Beg, together with some Shia soldiers.
 As a revenge, Abu Barkat Khan inflicted atrocities towards the Shia civilians of Srinagar.

 The seventh cycle

 In 1762 - 1764 CE, the Afghan ruler of Kashmir Buland Khan Bamzai persecuted the Shias.
-Under the subedari of Amir Khan Jawan Sher, who supported Shias, once the rumor spread that some Shias have passed negative remarks about a Sufi saint Habibullah Nowsheri.
+Under the subedari of Amir Khan Jawan Sher, who supported Shias, once the rumor spread that some Shias have passed negative remarks about a Sufi saint Khawaja Habibullah Nowshehri.
 Furious Sunni mob attacked Zadibal neighborhood and torched the houses belonging to the Shias.
 Buland Khan ordered arrests of the Shias accused of blasphemy.
 In 1765, a Shia cleric Hafiz Abdullah was punished by beheading for preaching Shia faith.
 In 1788, when the then governor Juma Khan Alokzai went to Kabul to help prince Timur, sectarian riot broke out.